chrismaltais/Python-Workbook-Udemy-Course/README.md

 **simple_dictionary**: A `dict` function is another way to create a dictionary. `dict` is also used to convert other objects to a dictionary.

 **key_error**: A `KeyError` always means Python could not find a key with the name shown next to `KeyError`

+**add_dictionary_key**: You cannot fix the order of the dictionary items.
+Dictionaries are unordered collections of items.